 View more information about Otago's graduate attributes.

 - Learning Outcomes

-- Students will develop competency and/or an understanding of the issues involved in
+Students who successfully complete this paper will develop competency and/or an understanding of the issues involved in the following areas

 - Pitching ideas for funding